codefornl/INSPIRE-Coverages/docs/Workshop.md

 Sharing the results and experiences with the INSPIRE GoodPractice Coverages.
 We will show and interact the results and a bit of use.
 The promairy focus will be on support the provision.

+# Agenda

+## The Goal: a FAIR world.
+Imagine a world where the data you require is findable, accessible, interoperable, reusable.

+## The Present: not there yet!
+Data is locked in organizational DBs, in diverse formats, difficult to access and use

+## The Issues: what’s keeping us from the Future?
+There are various issues with the INSPIRE Coverage Data Models and TG for WCS, now mostly resolved by the INSPIRE Coverage Good Practice and developments by GeoSolutions and Rasdaman.

+## The way Forward: what do we do?
+- How to extract the data from its current location, prepare for provision
+- How to import the data to a WCS
+- How to use the data available from a WCS

+## The Future: slowly but surely, the world is becoming FAIR

 # Target audience
 Current providers, not users.
 Team members Data-providers (AHN, Bathymetry, WaterInfo, orthofoto's e.a. uit Duitsland, België, Luxemburg)